How to Install Paperless-ngx on a VPS

 touch docker-compose.yml

-id username
+id yourusername

-The output should look like this:
+The output should look something like this (the numbers may vary):

 networks: